WenjianBI/grab.github.io/docs/dev.md

 ---
 layout: default
-title: Tool Developer
+title: Development
-nav_order: 10
+nav_order: 6
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
-has_children: false
 ---

-# For analysis tool developer
+# For Analysis Tool Developers

 `GRAB` package provides a generic framework of GWAS on a large-scale biobank data.
 The below gives a brief idea about how to incorporate a new tool into `GRAB` package.